umbraco/UmbracoDocs/Reference/index.md

 __Note: opens a documentation browser that is different from the documentation section you're viewing now, we're planning to integrate both.__

-C# API references for the Umbraco Core and Web libraries
+C# API references for the Umbraco Core and Web libraries.

 #### [Backoffice UI API documentation](https://our.umbraco.org/apidocs/ui/)

 __Note: opens a documentation browser that is different from the documentation section you're viewing now, we're planning to integrate both.__

-Angular, JS, CSS & Less UI API references for building Umbraco backoffice components
+Angular, JS, CSS & Less UI API references for building Umbraco backoffice components.

 ## [Security](Security/index.md)

-information on Umbraco security, it's various security options and configuring how authentication & authorization works in Umbraco
+Information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco.

 ## [Configuration](Config/index.md)